Nekroze/AnorakPack/README.md

  - Ensure ProSthetics mod works with current config changes
  - Find some kind of trading/vending mod
  - Review item transport methods for redundancies
- - Change MultiMine excludes to TreeCapitator tools rather then Wood types
  - Make sure treecapitator works on all appropriate tools

 Changelog